curl/everything-curl/cmdline/urls/ftptype.md

     curl "ftp://example.com/foo;type=A"

-And while curl defaults to binary transfers for FTP, the URL format allows you to also specify the binary type with type=I:
+curl defaults to binary transfers for FTP, but the URL format allows you to specify the binary type with `type=I`:

     curl "ftp://example.com/foo;type=I"